mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 [tape change]

-(1:32:44) ...
-This life.
+(1:32:44) ... this life.
 But life makes life.

 How do you know?
-Well, we have to aim at life... and next ... life.
-Because ...
+Well, we have to aim at life after next life, and next next life.
+Because, it's going on.

-So, just arrange all circumstances.
+So, just arrange all circumstances. (???)
 Then stand up.
 Bloom.
-And if you bloom.
+Your tree must bloom.
+And if you bloom, everyone looks at you.
 Everyone realizes.
 Okay?

 Because if you bloom, according to Buddhism, one is many, and many is one.
-You are connected with many.
-So if one tiny seed ... blooms, immediately, whole world is connected. ...
+You are connected with many thousand.
+So if one tiny seed, tiny rose (bud?) blooms here, immediately, whole world is connected. (???)
 Directly or indirectly.
-It's very helpful for you.
-So Dogen used the term, "flower blooms, the world arises."
+It's very helpful for you, for others.
+So Dogen used the term, "Flower blooms, the world arises."
 Spring comes, flower blooms.
-Which comes first?
-We don't know. ... and then, how can ... look at the ... blooming.
+Which of the two comes first?
+We don't know. (???)
+Weed blooms. (???) and then, how can you (???)
+The world exists; look at the (???), blooming.

-(1:35:00) That buddha dharma is very active life. ...
-In other words, exist.
-And also ... seasons exist.
-Your bloom.
-First of all, we have to bloom.
+(1:35:00) That buddha dharma is very active life.
+Cannot escape.
+In other words, exists.
+And also (???) the other seasons exist.
+You bloom; first of all, we have to bloom.
 If you bloom, you are not one, you are many.

 So, take one step.
 If you take one step, one step, many steps.
 Immediately.
-That's why if you take one step perfectly, one step connects to second step very naturally, and also, steps.
+That's why if you take one step perfectly, one step connects to second step very naturally, and also (??) steps.
 You can do.
 And next, it continues.
 It is perfect.

 ***Question***: [unintelligible]

-***Katagiri***: Well, arhats, bodhisattvas, and tathagathas, are all discrimination, aren't they... no, well, the categories, buddhist categories.
-So temporarily we categorize, the Buddhist capability ... is categorized.
-After ten days ????
-There is arhat, and bodhisattva, and ...
+***Katagiri***: Well, arhats, bodhisattvas, and tathagatas, are all discrimination, aren't they... no, well, the categories, buddhist categories.
+So temporarily, we categorized the buddhas' capability, the quality of buddhas is categorized.
+After ten days (????) ... means, there is arhat, and bodhisattva, and well-gone...
 Arhat means a person who deserves to see respect from others.
-To deserve, to command, respect.
+To deserve, to command, respect from others.
 That is arhat.
-Because he becomes arhat by reaching the ... intimate nirvana.
-Respect, perfect.
+Because he becomes arhat by reaching the final goal: intimate nirvana.
+So everyone respects.
+Perfect.

 ***Question***: What happens death comes?
 If an arhat is just waiting for death, what happens when death comes?